Are sore knees, a sore back, or other common gardening and yard work injuries slowing you down?

 By getting your butt back when you lift, your power will come from your legs and hips instead of your back.
 This will help you lift more easily and prevent knee, back, and other common gardening injuries.

-If you want help customizing a plan to keep you moving and feeling your best, our Physical Therapist can help.
+If you want help customizing a plan to keep you moving and feeling your best, our Physical and Occupational Therapists can help.